Skip to main content

 }

-After having the interface with the skeleton of what our CRUD would be like, it is time to do the service where we will implement this interface.
+After having the interface with the skeleton of how our CRUD would be, it's time to make the service where we will implement this interface.

 import axios from ‘axios’;